terinjokes/gulp-uglify/docs/why-use-pipeline/README.md

-# Why Use Pump?
+# Why Use Pipeline?

 When using `pipe` from the Node.js streams, errors are not propagated forward through the piped streams, and source streams aren’t closed if a destination stream closed.
-The [`pump`][pump] module normalizes these problems and passes you the errors in a callback.
+The [`pipeline`][pipeline] method of the Streams API normalizes these problems, and properly propagates errors of substreams to the pipeline.

 ## A common gulpfile example